 When cards expire or payments silently fail

 Another weak spot is cards that expire, change, or get lost.
-Every failed charge is a lost opportunity and a potential churn point.
+Every failed charge is a lost opportunity and a potential involuntary churn point.

 Network tokenization helps fix that.
 These tokens stay valid even when the underlying card doesn’t.
 Payments keep flowing, support requests drop, and fraud risk goes down.
 It’s a quiet upgrade, but a meaningful one for subscription-driven apps.